mascotai/registry/README.md

 ### Pull Request Requirements

-When submitting a plugin to the ElizaOS Registry, your PR must include:
+When submitting a plugin to the elizaOS Registry, your PR must include:

 1. **Working Demo Evidence:**
-   - Screenshots or video demonstrations of the plugin working with ElizaOS
+   - Screenshots or video demonstrations of the plugin working with elizaOS
    - Test results showing successful integration
    - Example agent configuration using your plugin
    - Documentation of any specific setup requirements

 2. **Integration Testing:**
-   - Proof of successful dynamic loading with ElizaOS
+   - Proof of successful dynamic loading with elizaOS
    - Test cases covering main functionality
    - Error handling demonstrations
    - Performance metrics (if applicable)